spacemeshos/svm/docs/go-spacemesh-integration.md

 1. The estimated required `gas_limit` is shown to the user.
 1. If user (a.k.a `sender`) has enough balance also for the `gas_limit` he may click the `Execute App` button.
-1. Clicking the `Execute App` button will dispatch the `Execute App` transaction to the network.
+1. Clicking on the `Execute App` button will dispatch the `Execute App` transaction to the network.

 #### `Reading App's Storage`
 The steps:

 1. Wallet UX user picks the desired app.
-This user need to have its `Address`.
+This user needs to have its `Address`.
-1. The `App State ABI` is dowloaded and rendered to the user. (off-chain data).
+1. The `App State ABI` is downloaded and rendered to the user. (off-chain data).
-1. Wallet UX invokes a batch call asking for each `App Storage` field.
+1. Wallet UX invokes a batch call asking for each `App Storage`'s field.
 <br/>
-The ABI will be further developed with data-structures will be added to `SVM` storage.
+The ABI will be further developed with data-structures added to `SVM` storage.
 <br/>
 For now, only fixed-size fields will be supported: (uint32, bool, `Address`, etc).